fleetdm/fleet/handbook/community.md

 For PRs that will not be merged:

-- Thanks the contributor for their effort and explain why the changes won't be merged.
+- Thank the contributor for their effort and explain why their suggestions won't be merged.
 - Close the PR.

 ## Fleet swag